Konto1212/mame/README.md

 1. Launch MAmidiMEmo.exe

-   Note: You can change the value of audio latency, sampling rate and audio output interface by modifying the "mame.ini"
+   Note: You can change the value of audio latency, sampling rate and audio output interface by [Tool] menu.
          PortAudio is a low latency sound engine.
 See http://www.portaudio.com/

 2. Select MIDI I/F from toolbar.
 MAmidiMEmo will recevie MIDI message from the selected MIDI I/F.